 Mani, “Geez, I’m whacked, need to sleep.”

 Ellen, “Take Castellan, I’ll take Ignatius.
-Castellan will go off when he leaves the bar, if he goes anyplace but home, we need to get busy, tired or not.”
+Castellan's tracker will go off when he leaves the bar, if he goes anyplace but home, we need to get busy, tired or not.”

 Just then, the text comes, Castellan is on the move.
 They follow the dot, it beelines to the Lakeview house, then blinks off.